 If you’ve got a search box on your site, set up site search using the tips here.
 This will give you access to information such as how many times the search box has been used, what terms people searched for and how many page views were generated through searches.

 As of May 2015, mobile searches have surpassed desktop searches.
-Your website should already be optimised for mobile but you can check if it is by using Google’s mobile-friendly test tool.
+Your website should already be responsive (optimised for mobile) but you can check if it is by using Google’s mobile-friendly test tool.
 Just enter your URL and the test tool will show screenshots of how your site looks on mobile and highlight usability issues like small font sizes.
 Google Analytics can also tell you how many people are viewing, or trying to view, your site in mobile.

 Click here for more digital tools for small businesses.